Frequently asked questions

-- Are any of the worlds permanent?
+- Are all of the worlds the same?

-- But what if I choose a campaign that allows for items, but I don't bring any?
+- But what if I choose a Campaign that allows for items, but I don't bring any?
 That would be unbalanced!

-- What is to prevent people from non-stop campaign hopping?
+- What is to prevent people from non-stop Campaign hopping?

-- How many campaigns will be running at once?
+- How many Campaigns will be running at once?

-- Why would I participate in a long campaign?
+- Why would I participate in a long Campaign?
 It seems like I would get more rewards from doing a bunch of shorter ones?

 - Are there any victory conditions other than the passage of time?